 Slip and slide in the waterpark

 Hot days call for splashing around at the Boardwalk Water Park within Hersheypark (open from Memorial Day through Labor Day).
 The water park features 16 water attractions for all ages.
-The little kids can explore Sandcastle Cove and the Shoreline Sprayground, featuring dancing fountains, bubblers, and a tipping bucket.
+The little kids can explore the Shoreline Sprayground, featuring dancing fountains, bubblers, and a tipping bucket.
 Big kids can test their speed on the Whitecap Racer or zip down the Coastline Plunge-Pipeline.
 And if you don’t mind getting wet, try Tidal Force, which takes a 100-foot incline before diving downhill at over 50 miles per hour with a giant, water-drenching splash that even reaches the onlookers.
-For more tame family fun, the zero-depth entry Bayside Pier is an easy start, or visit the East Coast Waterworks, which features 54,000 gallons of water flowing through its 1,000-point tipping bucket and includes 600 interactive water toys.
+For more tame family fun, the zero-depth-entry Bayside Pier is an easy start, featuring a new-for-2026 shade-filled play zone called The Inlet at Bayside Pier with water-spouting dolphins and fish, as well as whimsical water-spray features.
+In addition, The Island at Bayside Pier will debut new 10-foot-tall palm trees that tip buckets of water.
+Or visit the East Coast Waterworks, which features 54,000 gallons of water flowing through its mind-blowing huge tipping bucket and includes tons of interactive water toys.
 Looking to cool off or catch a wave?
-The Shore Wave Pool has over 370,000 gallons of water, and it’s an ideal place to start or end your day.
+The Shore Wave Pool lets you body surf and is an ideal place to start or end your day.

 Tour and taste at Hershey’s Chocolate World

-The aroma of chocolate can easily lure you into Hershey’s Chocolate World, a building before the park entrance, where you can learn, taste, and even make your own chocolate.
+The aroma of chocolate can easily lure you into Hershey’s Chocolate World, a building before the park entrance, where everything chocolate exists (yes, there are tastings).
 Start with a 30-minute, complimentary Chocolate Factory Tour, where you’ll learn how chocolate begins as cocoa beans and ends up on the conveyor belt to create your favorite Hershey treats (don’t miss the complimentary treat at the end).
 You can also join in their newest attraction—Hershey’s Great Candy Expedition, a train-themed adventure for the whole family where you can explore colorful, candy-filled worlds in an authentic train station, and then cast your vote for one of the three candy-themed lands you’ll visit in an immersive theatre.
 And for chocolate lovers, you can personalize your candy at Reese’s Stuff Your Cup and Create Your Own Candy Bar, which lets you choose custom ingredients and wrappers.
 Before you leave, stop by the gigantic candy store, featuring 5-pound Hershey bars, among other treats.
-For heartier food options, check out the Chocolatier Restaurant, Bar + Patio that serves up family fare with hints of chocolate for lunch and dinner, like Hershey’s Chocolate BBQ Chicken Wings, ChocolateTown Burger with chocolate-drizzled potato chips,and Heathbar-crusted Salmon.
+For heartier food options, check out the Chocolatier Restaurant, Bar + Patio, which serves up family fare with hints of chocolate for lunch and dinner, like Hershey’s Chocolate BBQ Chicken Wings, ChocolateTown Burger with chocolate-drizzled potato chips, and Heathbar-crusted Salmon.

 Stay the night or visit the spa